A Few Suggestions

 - Expect to figure out little pieces.
 Use what you learn from these to figure out other little pieces.
 It's a jigsaw puzzle, not a book.

 - Don't get discouraged if there's a ton of code that you can't make sense of.
-It won't at first.
+It won't make sense at first.
 Keep chipping away.

 - Read On Disassembly for additional thoughts.